 Regular counts will also help you understand what stock is not moving and might need to go on sale to avoid incurring greater carrying costs (the expenses a small business must pay to hold and store unsold merchandise).

 Cycle counts are periodic spot counts that take inventory of specific categories or subsets of products.
-For example, at my boutique, we would do a couple of cycle counts each week for different types of clothing—basics T-shirts one day, jeans another, earrings the next.
-Cycle counts helped us see how specific products were performing and determine whether it was time for a restock.
+A boutique might do a couple of cycle counts each week for different types of clothing—basics T-shirts one day, jeans another, earrings the next.
+Cycle counts help businesses see how specific products are performing and determine whether it’s time for a restock.

 Typically, you perform cycle counts on a regular basis.
 So, you might decide to count shirts every other Wednesday and jeans every two months.
 As a best practice, you would cycle count all of your products daily to keep a good grasp on their levels.
 Without the right tech and staff, however, this is next to impossible.
 Schedule your cycle counts based on the speed with which you move through your inventory, with items that sell faster getting more frequent counts.